 Governor Victor G. Atiyeh's Administration

-Atiyeh took several measures to diversity and strengthen Oregon's timber-dependent economy.
-These included reducing worker's compensation premiums that were the nation's highest; streamlining Oregon's land-use laws; winning legislative repeal of Oregon's controversial unitary-tax formula; launching a worldwide tourism initiative; leading successful international and domestic trade missions; opening Oregon's first overseas trade office in Tokyo; signing a sister-state agreement with China's Fujian and Taiwan Provinces.
+Working through a time of deep economic recession in the early 1980s, Atiyeh took several measures to diversify and strengthen Oregon's timber-dependent economy.
+These included reducing workers compensation premiums that were the nation's highest; streamlining Oregon's land use laws; winning legislative repeal of Oregon's controversial unitary-tax formula; launching a worldwide tourism initiative; leading successful international and domestic trade missions; opening Oregon's first overseas trade office in Tokyo; and signing a sister-state agreement with China's Fujian and Taiwan Provinces.

-Governor Atiyeh fought for and supported federal legislation designating the Columbia River Gorge as a national scenic preservation area.
+Atiyeh also championed cultural and social causes.
+He fought for and supported federal legislation designating the Columbia River Gorge as a national scenic preservation area.
 Atiyeh also showed strong support for historic preservation and the Oregon Arts Commission.
-New laws against drunken driving were passed during Atiyeh's administration.
 His Advisory Committee on DUI was effective in heightening public awareness of the seriousness of the drunk driving problem.
-The Governor's Commission on Aging sponsored the passage of the Senior Services Division which created a more supportive environment to Oregon's older citizens in getting necessary care and services.
+The Governor's Commission on Aging sponsored the creation of the Senior Services Division which enabled a more supportive environment for Oregon's older citizens to get necessary care and services.
 Atiyeh was instrumental in establishing Oregon Food Share, the nation's first statewide food bank.
 Because of his successful efforts to enact laws against racial harassment, Atiyeh won the Distinguished Public Service Award of Oregon B'nai B'rith and the highest honor for public service from the U.S. Department of Justice.

 Atiyeh died on July 20, 2014.